 - To print your EMU health insurance ID card please see the instructions [PDF]

-- If you have questions, please contact the Health Center at [email protected].
+- If you have questions, you can email [email protected].

 7. Pay tuition and fees